rkapl123/DBAddin/docs/DBSheets.md

 ### Supporting Tool "Create DBSheet definition"

 You start either entering a password for the connection string (if needed) or immediately selecting a database for your DBSheet.
-The connection informations are placed in the same central settings file (referenced by DBAddin.xll.config file attribute, in the example called "DBAddinCentral.config") as the other DBAddin connections.
+The connection information are placed in the same central settings file (referenced by DBAddin.xll.config file attribute, in the example called "DBAddinCentral.config") as the other DBAddin connections.
 This settings file can be placed on a network drive to be available for all DBSheets users.
 You can also use the settings editor in the DBAddin ribbon to edit this file.

 ![image](https://raw.githubusercontent.com/rkapl123/DBAddin/master/docs/image/DBSheetsDefBlank.PNG)